awsdocs/amazon-migrationhub-user-guide/doc_source/new-customer-setup.md

 The following AWS managed policies, which you can attach to users in your account, are specific to Migration Hub and are grouped by use case scenario:
 + **AWSMigrationHubDiscoveryAccess** – \(Included in the **migrationhub\-discovery** role\) – Grants permission to allow the Migration Hub service to call Application Discovery Service\.
-+ **AWSMigrationHubFullAccess** – Grants access to the Migration Hub console and API/CLI for an user who's not an administrator\.
++ **AWSMigrationHubFullAccess** – Grants access to the Migration Hub console and API/CLI for a user who's not an administrator\.
 + **AWSMigrationHubSMSAccess** – Grants permission for Migration Hub to receive notifications from the AWS Server Migration Service migration tool\.
 + **AWSMigrationHubDMSAccess** – Grants permission for Migration Hub to receive notifications from the AWS Database Migration Service migration tool\.